 When someone is strumming, the groove is usually a big priority, but when fingerpicking, there are lots of things going on which can make it easy to lose a solid groove.

 All the hammer one’s, pull-offs and complex chords will not save you if you lose your groove.
-Therefore, keep practicing your fingerpicking either to a beat, foot tap or metronome.
+Therefore, keep practising your fingerpicking either to a beat, foot tap or metronome.

 I personally love to use a variety of drum beats.
 I put my favourite beats into a media player (I use Tomahawk for this), hit shuffle and have a jam.